-Procedure for cross-border delisting orders34
+Procedure for cross-border delisting orders

-1. Subject to Article 18a, where the provider of an online search engine does not have its main establishment or legal representative in the Member State of the authority that issued the delisting order, that authority shall, simultaneously to issuing the order to the provider of the online search engine, transmit a copy of the delisting order to the Coordinating Authority of the Member State where the online search engine provider has its main establishment or where its legal representative resides or is established.
+1. Subject to Article 18a, where the provider of an online search engine does not have its main establishment or legal representative in the Member State of the authority that issued the delisting order, that authority shall, simultaneously to issuing the order to the provider of the online search engine, transmit submit through the Coordinating Authority a copy of the delisting order to the Coordinating Authority of establishment the that Member State where the online search engine provider has its main establishment or where its legal representative resides or is established.
 If the receiving Coordinating Authority is not the competent authority, it shall transmit the order to the competent authority for the purpose of the procedure of this Article.